Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### b.
 Voleta DONATELLO
 ### c.
 Marshall SPLINTER
+Marshall SPLINTER starts his day at half seven, he leaves his home an half hour before the school because he lives near Vierzon and he has to take his bike.
+At 9AM, he goes on his project room to continue the current project with his group.
+During the 1st break at 10:45AM, he likes to stay in his project room or goes in the corridor to talk with his friends.
+After the break, he continues the project until the launch.
+During the lunch, he buys his food outside and returns at school to eat.
+During the afternoon, he goes in the amphitheater to follow courses.
+He ends each day by going at his home with his bike.
 ### d.
 Jeanne PANCREASSE
 ### e.
 Emile SAVATTE
 ### f.
 Jordan CAPUERA
 ### g.
 Kimberley GONZALES
 ### h.
 Cindy PÏAIS
+Cindy PÏAIS starts her day at eight, she leaves her home ten minutes before the school.
+At 9AM, she goes in the amphitheater to follow courses.
+During the 1st break at 10:45AM, she likes to go in the toilet and smokes at outside deck.
+After the break, she continues to follow courses in the amphitheater.
+During the lunch, she warms her food.
+During the afternoon, she goes with her team in them project room.
+She ends each day by returning at her home.

 ## B. Staff